For a Better Life

 Lipedema Stages & Types

+Lipedema, also known as lipoedema, is a chronic condition characterized by the abnormal accumulation of painful adipose tissue, or fat, in specific body areas.
+While it primarily affects women, men can also develop lipedema under certain circumstances.
+This condition is often misdiagnosed as obesity or lymphedema, leading to confusion and delayed treatment.
+In this comprehensive guide, we will explore the stages, types, and symptoms of lipedema, shedding light on this often misunderstood disorder.
 As patients work through getting an official lipedema diagnosis, experts will first need to determine what lipedema stage the patient is currently at.
-There are three different lipedema stages, or levels of progression used to evaluate how far the disease has progressed in the affected areas of the body – the first stage being the earliest onset, and the third stage the most progressed.
+There are three different lipedema stages, or levels of progression, used to evaluate how far the disease has progressed in the affected areas of the body – the first stage is the earliest onset, and the third stage is the most progressed.

+Lipedema is commonly categorized into different stages to evaluate the progression and severity of the condition.
+While the staging criteria may vary, the following stages provide a general overview of the disease.
 As lipedema progresses through these three stages, the level of pain, tenderness, swelling, and fat accumulation may increase.
 The images below provide an overview of the three lipedema stages, showing the location of fat build-up plus the resulting body shape at each stage.
-Depending on the person, different parts of the body can be affected in different ways at each stage.
+Depending on the person, different body parts can be affected in different ways at each stage.

 Where Did The Lipedema Stages Originate?